cybergarage/uecho/doc/device_inside.md

 ### Property Message Listener

-The `uecho_object_setpropertyrequestlistener()` can get only valid request message for the object property from other nodes.
+The `uecho_object_setpropertyrequestlistener()` can set the following listener to get only valid request message for the object property from other nodes.

 ```
 typedef void (*uEchoPropertyRequestListener)(uEchoObject*, uEchoEsv, uEchoProperty*);